stephennmiller/EAS4300/Homework 6/HW6_Q4/README.md

 Assume all components of the engine are ideal—that is, frictionless—determine the above efficiencies.
 The specific heat ratio by \(\gamma = 1.4\) and make the approximations appropriate to \(f \ll 1\).

 ### Problem 4
-(15 points) Conduct a sensitivity study of the performance of the ramjet engine with respect to combustion efficiency \(\eta_b\) and the exhaust nozzle total pressure ratio \(\pi_n\).
-Using the conditions and properties listed for problem 12 as a starting point and jet fuel used has a heat of combustion of 43,000 kJ/kg, and a stoichiometric fuel to air ratio of 0.06, construct plots of
+(15 points) Conduct a sensitivity study of the performance of the ramjet engine with respect to combustion efficiency (\(\eta_b\)) and the exhaust nozzle total pressure ratio (\(\pi_n\)).
+Using the conditions and properties listed for problem 12 as a starting point and jet fuel used has a heat of combustion of 43,000 kJ/kg, and a stoichiometric fuel-to-air ratio of 0.06, construct plots of

 \[
 \frac{d(I)}{d\eta_b}, \quad \frac{d(I)}{d\pi_n}, \quad \frac{d(\text{TSFC})}{d\eta_b}, \quad \frac{d(\text{TSFC})}{d\pi_n},